errael/astrology-castro/README.md

 After running `castro`, look at the resulting `.as` to see what happened.
 Explore examples.d and test.d with their gold files.

+Allocation is done in a way such that things can be moved around in a file and after re-compilation there is no change in the locations of allocated variables.
+If no variables are added, removed or renamed, and their sizes are the same then their allocated locations does not change no matter the order of their declaration.

 ### Warnings instead of Errors
 Some errors that `castro` reports, may in fact not be errors depending on the targeted version of `Astrolog` or because the "programmer knows what they're doing".
 There are command line options to treat specified errors as options; try `castro -h`.